Will-Robin/ChromProcess/README.md

 # ChromProcess

-A module for batch processing of chromatography data.
+Python tools to deal with sets of chromatography data.

 ## Installation